 - STAGE 1 Letter received by parent/carer informing them that their child/children have been identified as being a suitable cohort for the Fast Track Initiative.
 Attendance is monitored for 20 school days; only genuine illness with evidence will be authorised. - STAGE 2 If there has not been a noticeable improvement in attendance, then parents/carers will receive a second letter informing them that ANY further unauthorised absence over the next 20 days will result in them being invited before a SAP (School Attendance Panel).
 The meeting will still go ahead whether parents or carers do not attend. - STAGE 3 School Attendance Panel.
-School will work with parents or carers to draw up achievable recommendations.
-If these recommendations are not adhered to, and there is further unauthorised absence, then a second School Attendance Panel will be held. - STAGE 4 If there is still no improvement, then the parent/carer will be served Issue of Penalty Notice Warning Letter and the school will process the fine and send this off to the Local Authority.
+Schools will work with parents or carers to draw up achievable recommendations.
+If these recommendations are not adhered to, and there is further unauthorised absence, then a second School Attendance Panel will be held. - STAGE 4 If there is still no improvement, then the parent/carer will be served an Issued of Penalty Notice Warning Letter and the school will process the fine and send this off to the Local Authority.

-Please note that the school have the right to terminate the initiative at any point.
+Please note that the school has the right to terminate the initiative at any point.
 If pastoral staff deem that alternative agencies or work needs to take place, they will seek support and guidance from these agencies to work with parents and carers to achieve a positive outcome.

 If you are on the Fast Track Initiative, it is your sole responsibility as parent/carer to ensure that your child is in school, and on time.
-No support will be given from school staff during this period.

-If the Fast Track Initiative is terminated for whatever reason, then the family automatically go onto Stage 2 (listed below).
+If the Fast Track Initiative is terminated for whatever reason, then the family automatically goes onto Stage 2 (listed below).